gsi-upm/video-sentiment-analysis/README.md

 Usage
 -----
 ####Live Analysis:
-1. Insert a video name (optional for widget) and link.
+1. Insert a video name (optional for the widget) and link.
 2. Select a dictionary.
-3. Select Live Analysis and press submit.
+3. Select Live Analysis and press Submit.
 4. Modify the language and country accordingly.<sup>2</sup>
-5. Press play to start recognition.<sup>3,4</sup>
+5. Press play to start recognition and play the video.<sup>3,4</sup>
-6. Press pause to stop recognition.
+6. Press pause to stop recognition and pause the video.
-7. Use the *Jump to time* text box to skip to a particular time in the video.<br>
+7. Use the *Jump to time* text box to skip to a particular time in the video.

 **Warning:** The in-browser Google Speech Recognition API that this project uses relies on microphone input.
-  Thus, in order for it to work correctly, it is up to the user to redirect his/her sound output to a microphone.
+Thus, in order for it to work correctly, it is up to the user to redirect the video's sound output to his/her microphone.

 ####Existing Analysis:
 1. Select the transcript name and press submit.